0xHabitat/habitat-rollup/nutberrySetup.md

-# NuBerry node for Habitat on Raspberry Pi
+# NutBerry node for Habitat on Raspberry Pi
 This document describes how to setup and run NutBerry (optimistic rollups) node for Habitat.
 It is focused on Raspberry Pi but should be applicable to other environments.

 ## Setup overview